itagkopoulos/ClusterMissForest/README.md

 - Split estimators into different cores within each node

-ClusterMissForest is relied on RandomForestRegressor and RandomForestClassifier of scikit-learn, and, therefore, it is currently not available to directly take categorical variables.
+ClusterMissForest is relied on RandomForestRegressor and RandomForestClassifier of Scikit-learn, so it is currently not available to directly take categorical variables.
 Instead, please use one-hot encoder to transform your dataset.
-We are working on adding this feature.
+You should also input a list of column indices of categorical variable while fitting missing value datasets (see Methods in API section).
+In the future, we will replace Random Forest of Scikit-learn in order to achieve categorical variable inputs.

 ## Installation